YumaWorks/yangpp/docs/source/yangpp/introduction.rst

 This requires some changes and improvements to the tools:

 -  Algorithmic linkage between the class being defined and a referenced class.
-The :ref:`bind-class-stmt` is used to link a referenced class to a specific class instance.
+The :ref:`bind-classref-stmt` is used to link a referenced class to a specific class instance.

 -  Late assignment of the schema node name used for the class root.